rnag/rnag.github.io/_posts/tech-tips/2025-05-22-sleep-mode-automating-wi-fi-&-bluetooth-off-at-night-on-apple-devices.md

 ## Scheduling with Calendar

-Regardless, the next step is to open the **Calendar** app on Mac.
+Regardless, the next step is to open the **Calendar** app on your Mac.

-Now, remember that I chose to save the Automator scripts to my iCloud Drive, under the “Automator” folder?
-There’s a reason I chose to use iCloud.
-If you’re only using a single Macbook — perhaps as a personal laptop — then there’s no need to go down this route; saving it to `/Applications` is good enough.
-However, in my case I use both a _Mac Air_ as my personal laptop, and a _Mac Pro_ as my work laptop.
-Since I have two devices, I wanted to sync the toggling of Wi-Fi and Bluetooth across both my Mac laptops.
-What I found after trial and error in my case, is that the Calendar app syncs across your Apple devices automatically.
-So if you set up the calendar events on one laptop, you shouldn’t need to do it on your other one, as it should sync (theoretically anyway).
+Now, remember how I saved the Automator scripts to iCloud Drive, inside an “Automator” folder?
+There’s a reason for that.
+If you’re using just one Mac — say, a personal laptop — saving the scripts to `/Applications` works fine.
+But in my case, I use both a *MacBook Air* (personal) and a *MacBook Pro* (work).
+I wanted the Wi-Fi and Bluetooth toggling to sync across both devices.

+After some trial and error, I found that Calendar events sync automatically across Apple devices — but local file paths like `/Applications` do not.
+So, if the script lives in `/Applications` on one Mac, the synced calendar event on the second Mac will break.
+By storing the script in iCloud Drive, both Macs can access the same path, and I only have to set up the Calendar automation once (in theory, at least).

 First thing I did was hit the **+** button at the top to create a new Calendar event.
 I called the first one “**Start Morning**”, set it to **repeat daily** at **8:00 AM**, and the important bit here is to expand the event, click on “Add Alert, Repeat, or Travel Time”, and then to go to where you see `alert: None`, click the dropdown, and go to `Custom...`, choose `Open File` and then in the second dropdown choose `Other...` .
 In the Finder window, locate and select the file location for the Automator script `StartMorning.app`  that you saved in previous step.
 Next, though technically not needed, I clicked the dropdown to alert **15 Minutes before** and changed it to **At time of event**.